aleciavogel/sr-only/README.md

 # sr-only
-A website written by an angry web developer, only accessible by - you guessed it - a screenreader.
+A website written by an angry web developer.
+Only accessible by - you guessed it - a screenreader.

 ### Contributions